Julian048/CS-Everything-but-Internships/README.md

 ## Internship-matching Fellowships
 A type of fellowship hosted by NPOs/VCs for matching students to internships.
-Usually not exclusive to underclassmen, but gives us a fair shot

 | Name | Year | Note |
 | ---- | ---- | ---- |